mlcommons/training/language_model/tensorflow/bert/README.md

 * TensorFlow checkpoint (bert_model.ckpt) containing the pre-trained weights (which is actually 3 files).
 * Vocab file (vocab.txt) to map WordPiece to word id.
 * Config file (bert_config.json) which specifies the hyperparameters of the model.
-* Script directory with files needed to generate the dataset

 # Download and preprocess datasets